TheNew000/ADP-Employee-Challenge/readme.md

 `mongod`

+Connect to localhost:27017 for MongoDB using an interface like MongoChef or RoboMongo

 To upload some dummy data to play with run these 3 commands:

 `mongoimport --db ADP --collection employees --drop --file api/assets/employee-dataset.json`